 When I was searching for a quick, easy, and delicious dinner idea, Instant Pot Lo Mein came to the rescue.

-I was planning on making Cauliflower Stir Fry, however, I didn’t have enough cauliflower rice to feed the family
+I was planning on making Cauliflower Stir Fry, however, I didn’t have enough cauliflower rice to feed the family.
+Then my thoughts quickly turned to Instant Pot Pad Thai.
+However, I was out of a few ingredients for that as well.

 So I turned to my pantry to see what else I could make.
 And that is when I decided to make a noodle dish instead.